Portland Trail Blazers: 1980–1983: Transitioning

-1983–1995
+1983–1995: The Clyde Drexler era

 Drafting Clyde Drexler

 In the 1983 draft, the team selected University of Houston guard–forward Clyde Drexler with the 14th pick; "Clyde the Glide" would become the face of the franchise for over a decade, and the team's second-most decorated player (after Walton).
 In the next year's draft, the Trail Blazers landed the No. 2 pick in the NBA draft.
 After the Houston Rockets selected Drexler's college teammate Hakeem Olajuwon at No. 1, the Trail Blazers selected Kentucky center Sam Bowie.
 Drafting third, the Chicago Bulls selected Michael Jordan.
 The selection of the injury-plagued Bowie over Jordan has been criticized as one of the worst draft picks in the history of American professional sports.
 That summer, the Blazers also made a controversial trade, sending Lever, Cooper, and Natt to the Denver Nuggets for high-scoring forward Kiki Vandeweghe.
 In the 1985 draft, the Blazers selected point guard Terry Porter with the last pick of the first round.
 Porter would go on to become one of the top point guards in the league, and the Blazers' all-time leader in assists.

-However, the Blazers continued to struggle in the post-season, and in 1986, Ramsay was fired and replaced with Mike Schuler.
+However, the Blazers continued to struggle in the postseason, and in 1986, Ramsay was fired and replaced with Mike Schuler.
 Despite this, they were the only team to beat the Boston Celtics on the road that season.
 That following off-season, the team drafted two players from behind the Iron Curtain, Arvydas Sabonis and Dražen Petrović, and sent Thompson to the San Antonio Spurs for former Oregon State University star Steve Johnson.
 Johnson was a high-scoring forward-center who the team intended to pair with Bowie on the frontline.
 It was not to be, as Bowie broke his leg five games into the 1986–87 season, missing the next two and a half seasons.
 During Schuler's brief tenure, the Blazers failed to advance out of the first round of the NBA playoffs.